Chas-Henrik/u08-jobchaser-backend-chas-henrik/README.md

 - methods: ["POST", "GET", "PUT",  "DELETE"]
 - credentials: true

-*Also note that credentials must be enabled when using JWT Cookies.*
+*Note that credentials must be enabled when using JWT Cookies.*

-Both the Users & Favorites resource data are validated with Express Validator before accepted, and here follows an example of valid Users & Favorites resource data (that can be used for test purposes in Thunder Client):
+Both the Users & Favorites resource data are validated with Express Validator before accepted, and below is an example of valid Users & Favorites resource data (that can be used for test purposes in Thunder Client):

 **Users resource data**
 ```